pymor/pymor/docs/source/tutorial_mor_with_anns.rst

-Recent success of artificial neural networks led to the development of several methods for model order reduction using neural networks. pyMOR provides the functionality for an approach developed by Hesthaven and Ubbiali in 2018. pyMOR serves as discretization tool and for computing a reduced basis via proper orthogonal decomposition.
+Recent success of artificial neural networks led to the development of several methods for model order reduction using neural networks. pyMOR provides the functionality for a simple approach developed by Hesthaven and Ubbiali in 2018. pyMOR serves as discretization tool and for computing a reduced basis via proper orthogonal decomposition.
 Further, the PyTorch library is used to train artificial neural networks.